HumanCellAtlas/dcp-community/rfcs/text/0000-project-ACL.md

 *Describe recommended or mandated review from HCA Science governance to ensure that the RFC addresses the needs of the scientific community.*

 ## Detailed Design
+In order to limit access to a project we must know how to identify the project, and who has what level of access.
+The project uuid will be used to uniquely identify the project across the DCP.

+### Authorization Service
+Authorization Service will be the place of record for who has what level of access to which projects.
+It will offer APIs to allow services to lookup what projects a users has access, and to modify the level of access a user has to a project.

+All internal services will have access to the Authorization Service API.
+Ingest will populate the Authorization Service database when new project are created.

+For porject already in the Data Store, the project.json can be used to add those projects to the Authoerization service.

 ### Ingest
 Ingest is where a project is first created and therefore is where ACL must first be applied to project.
 When a user